NeoGeographyToolkit/vipersci/CONTRIBUTING.rst

-For smaller contributions, where you (or your employer) are not concerned about retaining copyright (but we will give you credit!), you will need to fill out a Contributor License Agreement (CLA) if we plan to accept your PR.
+For smaller contributions, where you (or your employer) are not concerned about retaining copyright (but we will give you credit!), you will need to fill out a Contributor License Agreement (CLA) before we can accept your PR.
 The CLA assigns your copyright in your contribution to NASA, so that our NASA copyright statement remains true: